 About English Ivy

-English ivy (Hedera helix) is an evergreen, invasive, fast-growing, perennial vine.
+English ivy (Hedera helix) is an evergreen, invasive, fast-growing, perennial vine still being sold in plant nurseries.

 Leaves are dark green, waxy, and alternate along the stem.
 Leaf form is variable; usually three-lobed with a heart-shaped base.
 Mature leaves can be un-lobed and spade-shaped.
 Grows as a dense groundcover (juvenile stage) and a climbing vine (adult stage).
 Dense foliage blocks sunlight and restricts the growth of other plants.
 Heavy vines cause damage and death to mature trees by loosening the bark and holding moisture against the trunk, making a good environment for fungal disease and decay.
 Heavy vines can take trees down in the wind, snow, and icy conditions.
 English ivy also serves as a reservoir for bacterial leaf scorch, a disease in maples, oaks, and elms.

 Spreads by seeds and vegetative runners.
 Mature vines produce flowers and seeds, which are dispersed by birds.